jdidion/atropos/README.md

 5. A new command ('error') that will estimate the sequencing error rate, which helps to select the appropriate adapter- and quality- trimming parameter values.
 5. The ability to merge overlapping reads (this is experimental and the functionality is limited).
 6. The ability to write the summary report and log messages to separate files.
-7. The ability to read and write interleaved FASTQ output.
+7. The ability to read and write interleaved FASTQ files.
 8. A progress bar, and other minor usability enhancements.

 ## Dependencies